-This is a permanent, full time post, however flexible working arrangements will also actively be considered.
-The starting base salary will be in the range of £57,306 to £68,698 per annum (figure April 2021, salary is currently under review).
+This is a permanent, full-time post, however flexible working arrangements will also be actively considered.
+The starting base salary will be in the range of £59,312 - £71,102 per annum.
 If you are successful, you will normally be offered the first point on the salary scale.
 You will be paid monthly in arrears via Bankers Automated Clearing Service (BACS).

-Your Pension
+Your pension

 If you are successful, you will be employed by the Utility Regulator as a civil servant and as such will be automatically enrolled into the Northern Ireland Civil Service pension arrangements.
-Employer's contribution for this salary range is 30.7-34.2%.
-This is a generous, defined benefit type pension scheme.
+Employer's contribution for this salary range is 34.2%.
+This is a generous defined benefit type pension scheme.
 Information about pensions can be found at www.finance-ni.gov.uk/topics/working-northern-ireland-civil-service/civil-service-pensions-ni